-- Marketing strategy - Marketing in specific contexts (service, business-to-consumer marketing, business-to-business marketing, international marketing) - Customer segmentation, positioning and approach of target audience
+- Marketing strategy - Marketing in specific contexts (service, business-to-consumer marketing, business-tobusiness marketing, international marketing, and digital marketing) - Customer segmentation, positioning and targeting

-Students are able to apply marketing-specific knowledge, to identify and solve problems of marketing strategy and in the institutional marketing contexts (services, B2C, B2B and international markets).
+Students are able to apply marketing-specific knowledge, to identify and address strategic challenges and those resulting from institutional industry contexts (services, B2C, B2B, international and digital markets).

-Students are aware of cultural differences and characteristics and understand their influences for corporate processes and marketing.
+Students are aware of cultural differences and characteristics and understand their influences on corporate processes and marketing.

-Students understand ethical and social implications on corporate decisions.
+Students understand ethical and social implications of corporate decisions.